gaehlerm/SoftwareEngineering/README.md

 [https://youtu.be/4rhzdZIDX_k]

 Entities are unique objects.
 Their lifetime typically spans most of the code's lifespan, and they possess unique properties such as an ID.
 Humans are a very simple example.
 Every human is unique, and there are efforts to assign some form of identification to each individual.
 Though this is harder than it sounds.
 Obviously, names are not suitable as a unique identifier.
-The social security number is used in some places, but not everyone has one, and there is nothing comparable in many other countries.
+The social security number is used in some places, but not everyone has one, and there is nothing comparable in many countries outside the US.
 For many websites, the email address is used, and sometimes the phone number is also required.

 Another example of entities is seats in a stadium.
 Each customer buys a ticket for a specific seat.
 Thus, the seats and the customers are both entities.
 They are both unique objects.
 For each customer, exactly one seat is reserved.
 Every seat has a unique ID.
 Two seats are only considered equal if their IDs are the same.
 Even if all other properties are the same, if the IDs are not identical, the seats are not considered equal.